RMITLibrary/easy_cite/markdown/rmitharvard.md

 - Please confirm the referencing requirements for your course with your lecturer.

-- Use the *Referencing and attribution* section of the <a href="https://www.stylemanual.gov.au/" target="_blank">Australian Government Style Manual (AGSM)</a> (opens in a new tab) released in 2021 to clarify referencing rules or if you need more examples.
-This guide is based on this publication.
+- Use the <a href="https://www.stylemanual.gov.au/referencing-and-attribution" target="_blank">**Referencing and attribution**</a> (opens in a new tab) section of the *Australian Government Style Manual (AGSM)* released in 2021, to clarify referencing rules or if you need more examples.
+The RMIT Harvard guide is based on this publication.

-RMIT Harvard is an author-date referencing style.
+RMIT Harvard is an author-date referencing style based on the **Author-date** referencing style of the AGSM.

 RMIT Harvard style requires in-text references and the reference list.